Scuba clubs 3

 On the other hand, bull sharks have placoid scales, also called dermal denticles.
 These scales have a hydrodynamic shape that allows them to swim faster.

-3. Facts About Bull Sharks: What Are Their Sensory Abilities?
+3. Facts About the Bull Sharks: Their Sensory Abilities

 The head of bull sharks is full of electroreceptors known as “Lorenzini Ampoules”.
 Electrical perception helps them to detect predators, social interaction, and it works as a navigation tool.